A manufacturer, an insurer and an operator are in a boat

 If we know how to use satisfaction survey data, it should be possible to show teams the impact of a price increase on customer dissatisfaction.
 How strong is the impact?
 On which targets?
 Which variables contribute most to dissatisfaction?
 Is a price increase one of them?

-A little statistical detour through a “satisfaction model” would be a good way of explaining to teams how customer satisfaction is built up, with no doubt the fact that price is perhaps not what creates the most dissatisfaction and attrition.
+A little statistical detour through a “satisfaction model” would be a good way of explaining to teams how customer satisfaction is built up.
+There is no doubt that price is perhaps not what creates the most dissatisfaction and attrition.

 This kind of education, explaining what satisfies customers and what doesn’t, is what customer culture is all about!
 It’s about showing teams that, in managing the company, we take into account the impact of our decisions on customer satisfaction.
-And that if the company has to increase its rates, it does so with full knowledge of the facts, and by measuring the impact on customers.
+And that if the company has to increase its rates, it does so with full knowledge of the facts.
+Additionally, it measures the impact on customers.

 Isn’t this painful decision to raise rates also an opportunity to reinforce internal convictions about the quest for customer satisfaction?